 As the manager of our Equity-Method Investments, we are responsible for the day-to-day management.
-Additionally, we could be subject to a capital call from our Equity-Method Investments.
+Additionally, we could be subject to a capital call from our Equity-Method Investments (see Note 5).

 13. Equity

 Share-Based Compensation Plans